yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 ### Home

-Home page of the yb-master that gives a high level overview of the cluster.
-Note all yb-masters in a cluster show exactly the same information.
+Home page of the YB-Master service that gives a high level overview of the cluster.
+Note all YB-Master services in a cluster show identical information.

 ![master-home](/images/admin/master-home-binary-with-tables.png)